 Host of Major Competitions

-The Atlanta FSC has hosted seven major competitions: the 1976, 1985 and 2000 South Atlantic Regional Championships, the 1992 Skate America senior international competition, the 1980 and 2004 State Farm U.S. Figure Skating Championships, and the 2007 Eastern Sectional Championships.
+The Atlanta FSC has hosted eight major competitions: the 1976, 1985 and 2000 South Atlantic Regional Championships, the 1992 Skate America senior international competition, the 1980 and 2004 State Farm U.S. Figure Skating Championships, the 2007 Eastern Sectional Championships and the 2022 Championship Series.

 We have conducted over forty competitions, including two large annual Opens, over a dozen judges’ schools, and, in 2002, a U.S. Figure Skating Regional Training Camp.